eknappe/datalakes_netcdf/README_netCDF_info.md

 In this case, variable1 = temperature, variable2 = salinity, variable3 = oxygen saturation, dimension1 = latitude, dimension2 = longitude, and you can add additional variables that were measured within the same lat/lon.

 **Three-dimensional data** (e.g. temperature over an area varying with time)

 <img src="images/netcdf_2.png" alt="2d_netcdf" title="3d_netcdf" width="500">

-In this case, variable1 = temperature, dimension1 = latitude, dimension2 = longitude, and its varying through time (which is the unlimited dimension -- e.g. you can add additional timesteps).
-You could also store additional variables with the same dimensions.
+In this case, variable1 = temperature, dimension1 = latitude, dimension2 = longitude, and its varying through time = dimension3 (which is the unlimited dimension -- e.g. you can add additional timesteps).

+**Three-dimensional data** (e.g. temperature and salinity over an area varying with time)

 <img src="images/netcdf_2-multi.png" alt="2d_netcdf_multi" title="3d_netcdf_multi" width="500">

+This is still three dimensions, variable1 = temperature, variable2 = salinity,dimension1 = latitude, dimension2 = longitude, and its varying through time = dimension3 (which is the unlimited dimension -- e.g. you can add additional timesteps).

 **Four-dimensional data** (e.g. temperature over an area at various depths, varying through time)